 - certain types of cancer

-According to the NIH, about 2.5 hours of exercise per week is a reasonable goal.
+According to the about 2.5 hours of exercise per week is a reasonable goal.
 Getting some amount of physical activity each day will help you create a lasting healthy habit.
 By combining cardiovascular exercise with strength training and flexibility training, you can get the most of your time spent working out.

 Is There a Cost Involved, and If So, What Is It?